Koror–Babeldaob Bridge

 The Koror–Babeldaob Bridge is a bridge in Palau that connects Koror and Babeldaob Islands.
 It is a reinforced concrete, portal frame, cable-stayed bridge with a total length of 413 m.
-It was built by the Kajima Corporation of Japan in 2002, to replace the former bridge built by Socio Construction Co. of Korea in 1978 which collapsed in 1996.
+It was built by the Kajima Corporation of Japan in 2002, to replace the former bridge built by Socio Construction Co. of South Korea in 1978 which collapsed in 1996.

 The former KB Bridge

 The original Koror–Babeldaob Bridge was a balanced cantilever prestressed concrete box girder bridge with a main span of 240.8 m and total length of 385.6 m (1265 ft).
 In addition to carrying traffic, it also carried piping and conduits for fresh water and electricity.
 It was designed by Dyckerhoff & Widmann AG and Alfred A. Yee and Associates.
 It was constructed by Dyckerhoff & Widmann AG, contractor was Palau based Korean company, Socio Construction Co.
 It was the world's largest bridge of its type, until its record was broken by the 260 m span of the Gateway Bridge in Brisbane, Australia, finished in 1985.

 The middle hinge point of the bridge began to noticeably sag in the middle 10 years after its completion.
-This led to two studies carried out by Louis Berger International and the Japan international Co-operation Agency in 1990.
+This led to two studies carried out by Louis Berger International and the Japan international Cooperation Agency (JICA) in 1990.
 They concluded that the bridge was "safe" as of now (in 100 year increments it will cave in 90 cm) and the large deflections were due to creep and the modulus of elasticity of the concrete in place being lower than anticipated.

-On September 26, 1996, after having reinforcement work done, the bridge suddenly collapsed and shut off fresh water and electricity between the islands.
+After having reinforcement work done, the bridge suddenly collapsed at approximately 17:35 on 26 September 1996 and shut off fresh water and electricity between the islands.
 In addition, the collapse killed two people and injured four more.
 This caused the government to declare a state of emergency.
 By request of Kuniwo Nakamura, then the country's President and foreign minister, Japan provided emergency aid as well as a temporary bridge.